 At All Saints Primary, we believe that Science is a body of knowledge built up through the experimental testing of ideas and systematic investigation.
 It is about providing opportunities for pupils to be able to explore and make sense of the world around them, while also equipping them with a wealth of skills-based processes.

-Science is one of the core subjects in the National Curriculum, which aims to ensure that all pupils:
+This is then built upon in KS1 and KS2 through the National Curriculum, which aims to ensure that all pupils:

 - To develop pupil’s enjoyment and engagement in Science and an appreciation of the increasingly scientific and technological world they are growing up in.